MaxArt2501/p-slides/readme.md

 You _must_ use ES modules to use this library.
 It shouldn't be a problem, as every browser that supports Web Components also supports ES modules.

 Of course, you're free to `import` the classes on your own and transpile whatever you want.
-But I will _not_ provide a pre-bundled version of this the library.
+But a pre-bundled version of this the library will _not_ be provided.

-Now, in order to install this library, just use `npm` (or `yarn` or whatever):
+Now, in order to install this library, just use `npm` (or `yarn` or `pnpm` or whatever):

 ```
 npm install p-slides
 ```

 If you want to use the modules as-is, you just have to copy them in a served directory.
-Everything `.js` file that's not in the `test` directory is necessary.
+The following files are necessary for P-Slides to function properly:

+- **index.js**
+- **components/deck.js**
+- **components/slide.js**

 Then, in your module:

 ```js
 import { registerElements } from './vendor/p-slides/index.js';